Day 3 (38km, 554m)

 “Did you enjoy your food?”

-Taking advantage of a rare mobile signal, a phone call home and a whinge about the blistered left foot is met with a “well you can’t give in now.
-You have to keep going.”
-Indeed.
-Children, despite iPhone-this-that-and-the-other can still cut to the quick.
+Taking advantage of a rare mobile signal, a phone call home and a whinge about the blistered left foot and sore legs are met with a “well you can’t give in now.
+You’ll have to keep going.”
+Brutal, but true.

 In the reception area people mill about.
-A few real Dutchmen and women, a German couple and another man whose accent is hard to determine.
+A few Dutchmen and Dutchwomen, a German couple and another man whose accent is hard to determine.

-The other person in the dormitory turns out to be the chap who had sped past The Eagle like a whippet during the crappy sausages and chips episode.
-He is Stan, from Pateley Bridge, North Yorkshire.
-A Yorkshireman in the same room as a Lancastrian.
-Tribal warfare?
-Conflict?
-War of the roses?
-Get over it, this is Scotland not the bloody Pennines.
-Besides it is the 21st century.
+The other person in the dormitory turns out to be the chap who had sped past the Eagle like a whippet.
+He introduces himself as Stan, from Pateley Bridge, North Yorkshire.
+We bypass the jokes about the traditional animosity between Yorkshireman and Lancastrians.
+This is Scotland, after all, not the Pennines and besides this is the 21st century.

 “Pateley Bridge?
-That’s where the Backpackers’ Club held their AGM this year.
+That’s where the Backpackers’ Club held their annual general meeting this year.
 Did you go?”
 For some reason I assume that Stan is a member.

 Stan said THE marathon, not the Nidderdale marathon, nor the Marston Moor marathon, THE marathon.
 That can mean only London.
 Nice one.

-The marathon took place on the weekend of April 24 and here Stan is three weeks later thrashing across country in the heights of Scotland.
-Stan is 67, has a bus pass, and is on his sixth coast to coast crossing of Scotland in the TGO and he runs marathons too.
-Not only does he run marathons at the age of 67, he runs them in four hours and 10 seconds.
-That is six and a half miles per hour.
-Blimey Charlie!
+The race was on the weekend of April 24 and here Stan is three weeks later thrashing across the country in the heights of Scotland.
+Stan is 67, has a bus pass, and is on his sixth coast-to-coast crossing of Scotland in the challenge and he runs marathons too.
+Blimey Charlie, I take my hat off to him.
 What does this geyser eat for breakfast?
 There’s not a pick of fat on him.

 We are either side of the dormitory in the bottom section of bunk beds.
-Our berths are separated by a huge wide window that separates our berths looks across the lawns of the hostel onto the A82 and beyond to the Laggan Forest where the walk continues tomorrow.
+Our berths are separated by a huge wide window that looks out across the lawns of the hostel onto the A82 and beyond to the Laggan Forest, where the walk continues tomorrow.

-“Do you mind if I spread mi stuff out.”
+“Do you mind if I spread mi stuff out,” I say.

 “No, no, help yourself.”

-Stan is all neat and tidy and organised with none of his equipment spread out; he has showered already and is off downstairs to eat.
+Stan’s gear is all neat and tidy and organised with none of his equipment spread out; he has showered already and is off downstairs to eat.

-Back at reception, to report the cold shower, the amenable Canadian chap suggests using an alternative shower – the one that Stan tells me he has used – that will be warm for sure, because it is the one that the Canadian chap uses every morning.
+Back at reception, to report the cold shower, the amenable Canadian chap suggests using an alternative shower – the one Stan has used – that will be warm for sure, he says, because it is the one he uses every morning.

-“Do you mind me asking; do you snore, Stan?”
+“Stan, do you mind me asking; do you snore?”